 QSI values the host country language and culture in which we are actively studying.
 As such, we at QSI International School of Minsk offer a full program for Russian language, ranging from introductory through AP levels.
 We believe it is important for our students to have exposure and further study with the Russian language and culture in order to integrate more fully into our community.
 Our curriculum helps our students read and write using the Cyrillic alphabet in print and in cursive with proper spelling, as well as develop Russian vocabulary, grammar, punctuation, and sentence structure.
 We also believe it to be important that our students are familiar with the culture of Belarus and other Russian-speaking countries.
-Students aged 5–Secondary IV are daily engaged in Russian units of study.
+Students aged 5–Secondary IV are engaged daily in Russian units of study.

 Levels of Study

 Introductory—Our Introductory Courses are for students age 6 and up.
-Students at this level have little to no Russian ability and will learn the alphabet, proper phonetics, and early conversational Russian skills.
+Students at this level have little to no Russian ability, and learn the alphabet, proper phonetics, and early conversational Russian skills.
 In order to move into Intermediate classes, students are expected to read and write simple sentences, identify and say colors, numbers, days of week, seasons, months, and be able to participate in simple conversations by asking and answering questions.

-Russian language students participate in real world practice through local and international excursions.
+Russian language students participate in real-world practice through local and international excursions.